saltstack/salt-bootstrap/README.rst

   wget --no-check-certificate -O - http://bootstrap.saltstack.org | sudo sh

-If you already have python installed, the it's as easy as:
+If you already have python installed, then it's as easy as:

 .. code:: console